Oakland Psychotherapy & Online Counseling

 Therapy for parents

-If you find yourself constantly feeling guilty and stretched too thin, it may be time to seek therapy to find your equilibrium.
+If you find yourself constantly feeling guilty, stretched too thin, and running out of ideas, it may be time to seek therapy to find your equilibrium as a parent.

 To be a good parent you need to be grounded yourself.
 Sacrifice is necessary at times however many parents find themselves so exhausted and burned out because they’ve prioritized everyone else’s needs but their own.

-You are a multi-faceted human.
+You love your children more than anything.
+And at the same time you are a multi-faceted human.
 You have your own interests.
 You value your career.
 You want to be there for your partner.
 You miss your friends and your freedom.
 And you are more than just a parent.

 Becoming a parent is an incredible experience.
 It’s also completely life-changing.
 And we all know that change is hard.